 Leases under which all risks and benefits of ownership are effectively retained by the lessor are classified as operating leases.
-Operating lease payments are charged to the income statement in the periods in which they are incurred over the term of the lease, as this represents the pattern of benefits derived from the leased assets.
+Operating lease payments are charged to the Statement of profit or loss and other comprehensive income in the periods in which they are incurred over the term of the lease, as this represents the pattern of benefits derived from the leased assets.